gemma-facet/cloud-services/infrastructure/README.md

 # IaC for Gemma Fine-tuning Services

 You can use this Terraform setup to quickly deploy the Gemma fine-tuning services infrastructure on your own Google Cloud Platform project.
+This setup supports **multi-environment deployments** using Terraform workspaces.

 1. This only works with Google Cloud Platform (GCP).
 Open issue / PR if you want to add support for AWS/Azure!